EpiCom

 The Epidemiological Committee (EpiCom) organised their 4th workshop at the ECCO’18 Congress in Vienna.
 Delegates were welcomed by Ebbe Langholz, who introduced the sessions with a short video on the UR-CARE database to illustrate the importance of databases and their potential across Europe.

-Posted in ECCO News, Committee News, ECCO'18, Congress News, EpiCom, Volume 13, Issue 1
+Posted in ECCO News, Committee News, Congress News, ECCO'18, EpiCom, Volume 13, Issue 1

 12December2017